runners4tme/hapibook/chapter-4.md

 Above we have setup a server that is hosted on localhost and running on port 3000.

-The following methods amongst other's are available to assist you with server configuration.
+The following methods amongst others are available to assist you with server configuration.

-* server.route - this method is for configuring routes for your server.
+* server.route - This method is for configuring routes for your server.
+It accepts a object or an array of objects as a parameter.
-* server.start - this method is for starting the server.
+* server.start - This method is useful for starting the server.
+This method returns a promise and throws an error if the server is not correctly configured or will not be able to listen to incoming events.
-* server.stop - this method is for stoping the server.
+* server.stop - this method is useful for stoping the server.
+It accepts options that can be used to override the time needed to stop all the incoming requests to the server.
 * server.register - this method is used to register plugins to the server.
+It accepts a plugin object and optional parameters.

-Now let's started the server and see it in action by creating a small route to test it. route is a method that takes in an object or array of objects to handle different routes.
-The object inside the route have to have the following properties i.e path, method and handler.
-The path is the unique resource location and the method is the HTTP verb that can be fulfilled on our path and the handler is a function that handles the request and response for our path.
+Now let's start the server and see it in action by creating a single route to test it.
+We are going to create a single route using the server.route method.
+We are going to create an object that will handle the request when with hit '/' on our server.
+The object can have the following four properties, the fourth property is optional.

+* **path** - This is the absolute path for all the incoming requests.

+* **method** - This is the HTTP method we want to perform on the resource.
+This can be a single method or any array of methods that are assigned to the same path specified.

+* **handler** - This is the function that will handle the request and handle the authentication, validation  and generate the correct response for our route.

+* **options **- This is an object that is used for setting additional parameters for our route like validation, auth strategies, etc.

 ```js
 server.route({